-- f) In exceptional circumstances, where a Board of Examiners considers that a Student is unable to complete the requirements of his or her programme due to serious illness or other significant cause, the Board may recommend the award of an aegrotat degree, diploma or certificate.
-This recommendation replaces any decision to award a lower alternative qualification for which the Student may have obtained sufficient credit.
+- f) In exceptional circumstances, where a Board of Examiners considers that a student is unable to complete the requirements of their programme due to serious illness or other significant cause, the Board may recommend the award of an aegrotat degree, diploma or certificate.
+This recommendation replaces any decision to award a lower alternative qualification for which the student may have obtained sufficient credit.
 Such recommendations must be made in accordance with the Code of Practice on Programme and Module Assessment and Feedback and shall be subject to the approval of the Academic Board or a delegated authority.
 An aegrotat degree should be unclassified.
-Degrees which are subject to fitness to practise requirements shall not be awarded as aegrotat degrees. - In exceptional circumstances, where a Student has died having fully completed the requirements of their programme of study but has not graduated or been formally awarded the qualification, Boards of Examiners may recommend the posthumous award of the qualification subject to the approval of the Examination Board. - h) Marks shall not normally be adjusted in the light of extenuating circumstances and the mark(s) determined by the Board of Examiners will therefore reflect precisely the student's actual performance irrespective of those circumstances. - i) A confidential written record shall be kept of any decisions or recommendations made in the light of extenuating circumstances and of cases where the mark achieved has been affected by such factors.
-Such information shall be made available to the Board of Examiners in subsequent years where this is relevant to the determination of the degree classification or other decisions to be taken by the board in relation to the student concerned. - i) Boards of Examiners shall have delegated authority from Academic Board, to make final award and progress decisions within Regulations. - k) Boards of Examiners shall have delegated authority from Academic Board, to make final Award and progress decisions notwithstanding Regulations where such decisions have been made on the basis of extenuating circumstances. - I) In the event that a decision of a Fitness to Practice Committee or Academic Misconduct meeting relates to the progress of a student on a programme, or specifies a decision relating to marks or the opportunity to resubmit an assessment, this decision will bind the Board of Examiners and all rights of appeal in respect of that decision will be in accordance with the Code of Practice on Plagiarism and Academic Misconduct and the relevant Fitness to Practice Policy. - m) Decisions made in accordance with this Regulation shall be final, unless a subsequent error in the record or incorrect application of regulations is identified.
-In such circumstances, the Chair of the Board of Examiners concerned shall have delegated authority after consulting with External Examiners (or one of their number appointed for the purpose of the Board), to make a revised determination of the result, final Award and/or progress decision in question.
+Degrees which are subject to fitness to practise requirements shall not be awarded as aegrotat degrees. - g) In exceptional circumstances, where a student has died having fully completed the requirements of their programme of study but has not graduated or been formally awarded the qualification, Boards of Examiners may recommend the posthumous award of the qualification subject to the approval of the Examination Board. - h) Marks shall not normally be adjusted in the light of extenuating circumstances, and the mark(s) determined by the Board of Examiners will therefore precisely reflect the student's actual performance irrespective of those circumstances. - i) Boards of Examiners shall have delegated authority from Academic Board to make final award and progress decisions notwithstanding Regulations where such decisions have been made based on extenuating circumstances. - j) In the event that a decision of a Fitness to Practise Committee or Academic Misconduct meeting relates to the progress of a student on a programme, or specifies a decision relating to marks or the opportunity to resubmit an assessment, this decision will bind the Board of Examiners and all rights of appeal in respect of that decision will be in accordance with the Code of Practice on Plagiarism and Academic Misconduct and the relevant Fitness to Practice Policy.

+Decisions made in accordance with this Regulation shall be final unless a subsequent error in the record or incorrect application of regulations is identified.
+In such circumstances, the Chair of the Board of Examiners concerned shall have delegated authority after consulting with External Examiners (or one of their number appointed for the purpose of the Board) to make a revised determination of the result, final award and/or progress decision in question.)
+Extenuating Circumstances for apprentices will be reviewed by the Directors of Apprenticeships in consultation with teams and employers where it is considered appropriate with outcome decisions communicated to the Examinations Unit and the student's Smart Assessor account.